kHorozhanov/cookieconsent/docs/advanced/button-actions.md

 - `accept-necessary`
 - `accept-custom`

-Example usage:
+Example:
 ```html
 <button type="button" data-cc="show--preferences">View preferences modal</button>
 ```
 <br>

 ## `show--preferences`
-Use this value to show the `preferencesModal` in order to allow the user to change his preferences at any time.
+Use this value to show the `preferencesModal`.

 ## `accept-all`
 Use this value to accept all cookie categories.